ryniewiczg/Data-Analyst-portfolio/README.md

 ---

+## Python — Google Colab Sandbox

-## Python Fundamentals — Google Colab Sandbox
+### 1. Python Fundamentals — Google Colab Sandbox

+This repository contains **introductory Python materials** created as hands-on notebooks in **Google Colab**.
+It complements earlier work with **SQL and BigQuery**, introducing Python as a tool for data analysis, automation, and further data processing.

+Covered topics include:
+- Python scripts and basic syntax
+- Variables and core data types (`int`, `float`, `str`, `bool`)
+- Numeric and string operations
+- Built-in functions
+- Introductory programming logic
+- Working in Google Colab

 ## Upcoming Projects
 More projects will be added soon, including: